 Log In Now

-Beginning February 7, 2022, drivers applying for an initial commercial driver’s license (CDL), upgrading a current CDL, or obtaining a hazardous materials, passenger, or school bus endorsement will need to complete entry-level driver training.
-The training includes both theory and behind-the-wheel instruction and must be provided by a school or entity listed on FMCSA’s Training Provider Registry (TPR).
-In order to be listed on the TPR, the training provider must meet specific requirements addressing curriculum, facilities, vehicles, equipment, and instructor qualifications.
+The FMCSA’s new entry-level driver training (ELDT) rule took effect on February 7, 2022.
+Under the new rule, entry-level drivers (drivers who are applying for an initial CDL, upgrading a current CDL, or obtaining a hazardous materials, passenger, or school bus endorsement) must successfully complete a prescribed program of theory and behind-the-wheel instruction prior to taking the CDL test.
+This training must also be provided by a school or entity listed on the FMCSA’s Training Provider Registry (TPR).

-Originally scheduled to go into effect February 7, 2020, the Federal Motor Carrier Safety Administration (FMCSA) has delayed implementation until February 7, 2022.
+Originally scheduled to go into effect February 7,2020, the Federal Motor Carrier Safety Administration (FMCSA) delayed implementation until February 7, 2022.

 As of February 7, 2022, compliance with all aspects of the ELDT rule is required.